dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 ---
 ### Program Outcomes

-By the end of the program, learners will be able to:
+Students of the Minor in Data Science program are expected to:

-* Demonstrate their skills in data collection, processing, and visualization through
+* Assess domain problems from a data science perspective and logically identify the needed statistical techniques and technologies,
-* Create and design multiple variations of visualization appropriate for the audience, task, and data using various visualization software and tools
+* Demonstrate their basic computational and statistical skills in data wrangling, processing, and visualization approaches in their domain-specific challenges, and
-* Design and choose the correct data processing and machine learning techniques needed for specific real-world problems
+* Effectively articulate their computational design and inferential analysis in a highly interdisciplinary audience.

 ### Eligibility